 As a Jazz educator, Rob has been on the Stanford Jazz Workshop faculty and has taught as an adjunct professor in the Jazz departments of both William Paterson University NJ (with Rufus Reid) and Queens College NY (with Jimmy Heath), in addition to giving numerous clinics around the country and teaching many students privately.
-He has also been on the faculty of The Jazz School in Berkeley (now the California Jazz Conservatory).
+He has also been on the faculty of The Jazz School in Berkeley (now part of the California Jazz Conservatory).

 In May 2001 Rob received a Ph.D. in Mathematics from the University of California at Berkeley.
 After stints at the Max-Planck-Institute for Mathematics in Bonn as a National Science Foundation Post Doctoral Fellow, NYU’s Courant Institute, and UPenn, Rob is currently on the faculty of the Department of Mathematics at Lehman College, City University of New York.
 His area of research is Geometric Topology and his work focuses on surfaces in 4-dimensional manifolds and 3-dimensional knot theory.